google/ads-api-report-fetcher/README.md

 As noted before both Ads queries and BigQuery queries support macros.
 They are named values than can be passed alongside parameters (e.g. command line, config files) and substituted into queries.
 Their syntax is `{name}`.
 On top of this queries can contain expressions.
 The syntax for expressions is `${expression}`.
-They will be executed right after macros substitutation.
+They will be executed right after macros substitution.
 So an expression even can contain macros inside.
 Both expressions and macros deal with query text before submitting it for execution.
 Inside expression block we can do anything that support MathJS library - see https://mathjs.org/docs/index.html plus work with date and time.
 It's all sort of arithmetic operations, strings and dates manipulations.